 Hold regional meetings with DBVI staff, and contracted partners including Catholic Charities Teachers of the Visually Impaired (TVI) toward the beginning of each school year to determine VR eligibility on all students 14 years of age and older.

-Continue to make optimal use and expansion of Maine-based immersion centers to offer summer programs, including blindness rehabilitation, independent living, work experiences and college preparation.
-Current programs include College Prep, Living On Your Own (LOYO), Learning, Independence, Fun, Employment (LIFE) 101 and 102, all of which include use of Assistive Technology (AT), Vision Rehabilitation Therapy (VRT), Vocational Rehabilitation Counselors (VRC), Teachers of the Visually Impaired (TVI) and Orientation and Mobility Instructors (O&M).
+Continue to make optimal use and expansion of Maine-based immersion centers to offer summer programs, including blindness rehabilitation, independent living, work experiences and college preparation. *Summer programs such as* College Prep, *some version of* Learning, Independence, Fun, Employment (LIFE) *Program (101, 102, Living on your Own (LOYO) or LIFE Camp)* all of which include use of Assistive Technology (AT), Vision Rehabilitation Therapy (VRT), Vocational Rehabilitation Counselors (VRC), Teachers of the Visually Impaired (TVI) and Orientation and Mobility Instructors (O&M).
 Sessions for parents to educate them on resources, encourage independence with their kids, and a question and answer (Q&A) sessions are also to be offered.

 Continued and increased implementation of Expanded Core Curriculum (ECC) and Pre-Employment Skills Groups where students are encouraged to engage in community, develop Activities of Daily Living (ADL’s) and Interdisciplinary Learning (IDL’s,) explore area businesses and event centers, and attend information workshops/seminars.
 School personnel associated with Blind and Visually Impaired students are contacted early each school year and made aware of these planned events and are invited to attend/provide input.
 Creation a summer youth employment, job shadow, Community Based Situational Assessment (CBSA), job club and/or work internship experience for all students by age 16.

-Goal 4: To ensure that a larger number of individuals, with disabilities, who may be unserved or underserved or have minority status, have access to DBVI services.
+Goal 4: To *increase access to DBVI services for individuals with disabilities who are unserved/underserved or have minority status.*

 Objective: DBVI will work with WIOA core and other Government partners to address the transportation needs regionally.